entest-hai/aws-sdk-js-browser/readme.md

 - NodeJS
 - Browser

 for the browser, need to use webpack to package dependencies such as "@aws-sdk/client-s3" into main.js for the index.html.
+Also need to provide a cognito identity pool so client can be granted to aws services such as uploading to a S3 bucket.
+Then we can run index.html for uploading files to S3

 ## Project Structure